temporalio/documentation/docs-src/references/strongly-typed-errors/cause-bad-update.md

 `BadUpdate` can happen when a [Worker](/concepts/what-is-a-worker) generates a [Workflow Task Completed](/references/events#WorkflowTaskCompleted) message with missing fields or an invalid Update response format.

-This error may indicate usage of an unsupported SDK.
+This error might indicate usage of an unsupported SDK.
 Make sure you're using a [supported SDK](/temporal#temporal-sdk).